Gauravst/Gauravst/README.md

 ### Projects
 Here are some of the projects I've worked on:

-- [Project 1](link-to-project-1): A responsive e-commerce website built with React.js and Node.js.
+- [Musicly](https://github.com/Gauravst/Musicly): A responsive Music website built with HTML5, CSS3, and JS.
 - [Project 2](link-to-project-2): A portfolio website showcasing my web development work.
 - [Project 3](link-to-project-3): A real-time chat application using Socket.io.